dilukshann7/distributor-ms/README.md

 # Distribution Management System

 A comprehensive web-based distribution management system for ADP Namasinghe Distribution, built with modern JavaScript, Webpack, and Tailwind CSS.
-This application provides role-based access control for managing various aspects of distribution operations including inventory, sales, suppliers, and logistics
+This application provides role-based access control for managing various aspects of distribution operations including inventory, sales, suppliers, and logistics.

 ## 📋 Table of Contents